 After moving to France and being the one with the accent, I have a greater appreciation for all my fellow language learners out there.
 And when back home in the USA, I make sure not to do any of the annoying things on my list to others I encounter who aren’t from the USA.

 Even if it feels like we’re the only ones fumbling through life in our second language, that’s far from true.
 According to this piece, there were an estimated 232 million people living outside of their homeland in 2013.
 Pretty much all of us have a foreign accent and speaking with an accent is NOT a bad thing!
 I have an accent in French and there’s nothing wrong with that, although it does mark us as foreign and people react to us differently.
 Usually it’s for the best but sometimes it’s not.

 And in the USA alone?
 13% of the 316 million residents are immigrants.
 That’s a lot of accents.

 For an interesting read on how foreign accents are perceived by our brain, take a few minutes to read this article.

-Here’s my take on things people do when you have an accent.
-They’re not French specific and sometimes we aren’t even aware we’re doing these things.
-I’m sure I’m guilty of a few of ’em too.
+Here’s my take on how people react to you when you have an accent.
+They’re not French specific and sometimes we aren’t even aware we’re doing these things to foreigners just trying to speak.
+I’m sure I’m guilty of a few of ’em too, so have a read…

 19 Things that are true when you have a foreign accent